 Hudson Headwaters Health Network and Glens Falls Hospital Implement a Coordinated Response to Prevent the Spread of COVID19

-Hudson Headwaters and Glens Falls Hospital are working together in an “all-hands on deck” coordinated response to prevent the spread of COVID-19 in the Glen Falls region.
+Hudson Headwaters and Glens Falls Hospital are working together in an “all-hands on deck” coordinated response to prevent the spread of COVID-19 in the Glens Falls region.

 Since the COVID-19 testing began outside the hospital Emergency Department (ED) more than 500 COVID-19 tests were completed in a joint effort between the two organizations.
 68 more were tested Wednesday at Hudson Headwaters West Mountain Health Services, Building 2 in Queensbury.
 Patients who met the criteria for coronavirus (fever over 100, cough and chest congestion), were given a “testing prescription” and directed to go to Glens Falls Hospital to have their tests completed.
 Dr. Tucker Slingerland, CEO at Hudson Headwaters, said, “More than half of the patients we’ve tested in the last week were positive for the flu, so we’ve been able to send less patients to Glens Falls Hospital, which has made our limited testing supplies last longer.”
 Hudson Headwaters nursing staff has provided support at the Glens Falls Hospital testing tent site and shared PPE (personal protective equipment).